trinodb/trino/presto-iceberg/README.md

   before announcing the connector as ready for use.
 * Predicate pushdown is currently broken, which means delete is also broken.
 The code from the original `getTableLayouts()` implementation needs to be updated for `applyFilter()`.
-* `HiveConfig` needs to be removed.
-We might need to split out separate config classes in the Hive connector for the components that are reused in Iceberg.
 * We should try to remove `HiveColumnHandle`.
 This will require replacing or abstracting `HivePageSource`, which is currently used to handle schema evolution and prefilled column values (identity partitions).